 Renewable energy is booming.
-Last year, for example, around 25 percent more solar roof panels were installed in Germany compared to the previous year, according to an estimate by the German Solar Industry Association.
+For example, the installation of solar roof panels has risen sharply over the previous year.
 Homeowners in particular have been opting for this technology.
 For utilities this means: Traditional customers are increasingly becoming active market players – and companies need new business models that break away from the conventional grid business.
 What is the role of the utilities’ IT systems in this context?

 Preparing the IT system for the “new world”

 The utility’s IT system plays a strategic role in this context.
 It must facilitate much more flexible product creation and ensure automated billing processes – which is currently rarely the case.
 Instead, many use monolithic, rigid legacy systems that inhibit rapid product development.
 It can sometimes take months for a new product to be ready.

 powercloud highlights the alternative:

 New bundles can be created in a matter of hours using the commodity backend of the German Saas solution – which includes extensive product management.

 - Users only need a few clicks to design, fully automatically, a billable product and publish it ad hoc on the market.
 The entire product management is reimagined and consistently follows the agile approach.
 For example, you can define a photovoltaic bundle without the need for developers or complex configurations.
 Nor do you need time-consuming IT projects to implement new functions and business models.